Umuzi-org/ACN-syllabus/content/projects/nodejs/ajax/_index.md

 ## Up for a challenge?

-So far, you've made use of only 2 API end points(`listAllVisitors` and `deleteVisitor`).
-Can you figure out how to make use the `updateVisitor` endpoint?
+So far, you've made use of only 3 API end points(`POST`, `GET` and `DELETE`).
+Can you figure out how to make use the `PUT` endpoint?
 The implementation here is completely up to you.

 ## Resources